chrisbenevich/skye-glitch-RAG-tutorial/Readme.md

-# Instruction: How to Run RAG Tutorial Code
+# How to Run RAG Tutorial Code

 ## 1. Retrive the Code and Dataset from Github